Godh3x/nosql/Practice1/readme.md

 ```

 ------
-### Tweets, from collections 'derbi',  which are replies to user with screen_name 'Jezivi1'
+### Tweets, from collection 'derbi',  which are replies to user with screen_name 'Jezivi1'

 ```json
 db.derbi.find(